 Our Deluxe option includes 10 Baci chocolates adding the perfect amount of sweetness to this already delightful gift.

-Also included: a modern carton tube with a container, plant food mix and a pink small accessory on a stick.
+Also included: a modern carton tube of height approximately 16cm with a container, plant food mix and a pink small accessory on a stick.

 Ideal for: the birth of a little one

 Little Princess Bouquet Information

 Hydrangeas: Distinguished by their wooden stems and lacy, star-shaped petals closely packed together to form the shape of a pompom, hydrangeas consist of a group of around 70-75 species of flowering shrubs native to Asia and the Americas.
 The flower eventually spread across Asia, before reaching Europe and North America.

 First discovered and cultivated in Japan, its name derives from the Greek words hydor and angos which means ‘water barrel’ or ‘water jar’ due to the shape of its seed capsule and the fact that this bloom needs plenty of water to thrive when cultivated.
 Throughout its history, the hydrangea has been significant in Japan, where according to legend it became closely associated with emotion, gratitude for understanding and apology after a Japanese emperor gave the flower to the family of the girl he loved to show how much he cared.
 In contrast, Victorians considered the blossom a negative plant sent to declare someone a boaster or to scold a person for their frigidity in turning down a romantic love.

 Available in a range of shades such as pink, blue, purple and green, what determines its hue is the acidity level of the soil it has been grown in.
 Boasting a range of meanings that make it the perfect flower for a variety of occasions, pink hydrangeas, in particular, symbolise heartfelt emotion.